We’re sharing our soft and romantic farmhouse Christmas home tour today, so come on in!

-A few miles from home, lost in my own thoughts, I heard S say, “Thank you for taking me to see the Christmas lights.
+Lost in thought, S said, “Thank you for taking me to see the Christmas lights.
 I know you don’t like driving or crowds all that much.
 I know you worried some little kid was going to hit both of my legs and we’re going to have to go through this all over again.
 I know you’re frustrated you’ve burnt everything from hot dogs to tea bags this week.
-I know you could be at the lodge skiing with your family right now.
-I know this is not easy, so thank you for helping me through this.
-Thank you for standing beside me.”
+I know you could be skiing with your family right now and that this experience has not been easy.
+But I just want to say, thank you for helping me through this and for standing beside me.”

 And then she said, “Even though I’m in the back seat, I know you’re probably crying right now so you don’t have to say anything back, it’s ok, I just wanted you to know.”

-We all have benchmark moments in our lives…. a painful divorce, a financial setback, the death of a loved one, the loss of a job or of a home or of our health, or a relationship or even the temporary loss of the use of our legs.
+We all have benchmark moments in our lives…. a painful divorce, a financial setback, the death of a loved one, the loss of a job, a home, our health, a relationship, or like S the temporary loss of the use of both legs.

-These benchmark moments are valley moments where the lessons we’re learning are so painful we just want to get them over with already, so we try to rush through them.
+These benchmark moments are valley moments where the lessons we’re learning are so painful we simply want to get them over with, so we rush through them as quickly as possible.

-But there is a message is in the mess.
+But make no mistake, there is a message in the mess.